 Real options can represent significant value within energy firms, and their optimization can be quite valuable.
 They tend to make greater demands on your organization’s capabilities, due to the higher option complexity relative to financial options discussed previously.
 This topic, optimizing real options, is too complex to cover completely within this paper, but will be covered more thoroughly in an upcoming blog.

 As we mentioned earlier in the article, Veritas does not recommend the use of any options without certain organizational capabilities:

 People– adequate skills and competencies must be hired and/or trained in the front, middle, and back offices;

 Process– options valuation, risk management, settlement, and accounting processes must be established, and Veritas does not recommend buying or selling options without these capabilities; and

 Technology– decision support tools and systems of record (e.g. ETRM and accounting systems) must be capable of handling options.

 These requirements should factor into the cost/benefit analysis in deciding if options are right for your firm.
 Options may work nine of ten times without difficulty, but on those (hopefully) rare occasions that something goes wrong, you will need the options valuation and risk management capabilities described above.

 We hope some of this material has been provocative and results in reevaluation of “conventional wisdom” concerning options.
 Veritas believes that options represent another dimension of energy markets that, properly managed, can provide significant benefits to a trading and risk management program.

-At Veritas Total Solutions, our team of experts are versed in options and other risk strategies for Energy Risk Management.
+At Veritas Total Solutions, our team of experts are versed in options and other risk advisory services.
 We offer advisory, organization diagnostics, and strategic services in this area.
 If you are interested in learning more about our specific capabilities, contact us to learn more or subscribe to our blog to stay connected!